Table of contents

 - Much more discreet compared to vaporizing or smoking.

-- You do not need to inhale burning carbon resulting from the combustion of plant matter, keeping your lungs healthy.
+- You do not need to inhale burning carbon from the combustion of plant matter, keeping your lungs healthy.

 - Little is needed for therapeutic effects.